 Tech Solution:

-AI video platforms like Spot AI continuously monitor critical machines, surfacing real-time alerts when guards are missing or when someone enters a danger zone.
-With unlimited video storage and easy search, incident investigations that used to take hours now take minutes.
-This rapid insight empowers safety teams to act fast, prevent repeat incidents, and reinforce best practices.
+AI video platforms like Spot AI continuously monitor critical machines, surfacing real-time alerts when someone enters a designated danger zone.
+With unlimited video storage and easy search, teams can quickly analyze incidents to reinforce best practices before an incident occurs.
+This rapid insight empowers safety teams to coach safer behaviors and reduce the likelihood of incidents before they happen.

 Even the best procedures fail if not followed.
 Under pressure, shortcuts happen, and the consequences are severe.